ECEC 1101

 4 Credit Hours

 Students will gain practical experience in early childhood administration while working with a child care center director, staff, young children, and families in a professional setting.
 Emphasis will be placed on the practical application of principles, practices, and theories of early childhood education and care.
-Students will complete the 300 documented hours required for the State of Illinois Director Credential-Level 1.
+Students will complete the 300 documented hours in a DCFS licensed early childhood center as required for the State of Illinois Director Credential-Level 1.
 (20 lab hours)

 ECEC 2226